gruntjs/grunt-docs/Configuring-tasks.md

-Task configuration happens in your Gruntfile.
+Task configuration happens inside a Gruntfile.
 If you don't know what a Gruntfile is, see the [[Getting Started]] guide and the [[Sample Gruntfile]].

 ## Multi tasks
 Because most grunt tasks take optional parameters and operate on sets of files, a few conventions have been established to facilitate task configuration.
 "Multi tasks" registered using the [grunt.registerMultiTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-registerMultiTask) method should follow these conventions.